OndrejValla/TALENTED-PEOPLE/README.md

 - *Displaying to not signed in users*: If not signed in user gets the access, the header "No Access" is shown.
 The Edit Photographer form disappears.

 **Models page**
-- *Displaying to All users*: PModels page displays Search Bar and Materialize Cards with portfolios of all Models in the database.
+- *Displaying to All users*: Models page displays Search Bar and Materialize Cards with portfolios of all Models in the database.
 - *Displaying to not signed in users*: On top of the page is the heading "JOIN OUR COMMUNITY" and anchor link "REGISTER NOW" taking the user to register.html.
 - *Displaying to signed-in users*: On top of the page is the button Add Model linked to add_model.html.